vlandham/captain_z/out/captain_z.md

 Smiling, Captain Z rowed straight for shore.
 There's more then one way to open a chest, she thought again, and she had the perfect sort of key to do just that.

 # 9

+Back on the deck of The Sea Breaker, Captain Spears and his men were running to their row boats, which were docked on the back of the ship.

+Three steps in and two of them had tripped and fallen over even more ropes.

+"Blast this darned rope!"
+Captain Spears yelled.
+"One of you sea pigs best be cleaning up this mess of a ship."

+"I'll tend to it right this moment Captain," one of the pirates replied.
+It was old Jon Thumb, always looking to make things right with the boss.

+"Not now, ye meat head," the captain said.
+"We're after the intruder."

+The pirates had stopped running to help those that had fallen back on their feet.
+Sally Snake Eye stood there with a confused look on her face.

+"But captain, why was our intruder... intruden?"
+She asked.

+It was a good question.
+Captain Spears just stood there scratching his beard.
+His red eye now a pale purple hue.
+Truth be told, he didn't know what Captain Zephyr had been doing on his ship.
+With all the commotion, he had forgotten to think.

+But thinking now, he knew that her being there was certainly nothing but trouble for him.
+But what kind of trouble, exactly?

+"Me thinks she be spying on us whilst we sleep," Golden George offered as an answer.

+"You always be thinking someones ah spying on you," responded Captain Spears.
+"Ain't no one wants to see your ugly face.
+Be it awake or sleeping."

+Golden George felt hurt and put on a sour face. _Plenty of people liked the look of me_, he thought. _Spears is just jealous._

+"Perhaps she was in the kitchen, stealing our grub," another pirate suggested.

+"Perhaps she be stealing our gold.
+Though she found that we ain't got any, and left."

+"Mayhap she came to steal your cuddly toys."

+That last remark came from Barnacle Bill.
+He got an elbow and a shush from Sally Snake Eye.
+Any talk of Captain Spears's stuffed animals always ended in nothing but shouting and kicking from Spears.
+His crew weren't supposed to know about his embarrassing collection, though it wasn't a secret to anyone.

+Everyone looked at Captain Spears.
+He was getting mad alright, but not because of the mention of his cuddly animals.
+He was thinking about Captain Zephyr, and his eye went from purple to a bright hot red.

+_Sophia Zephyr was there to steal something, alright_, he thought.
+But it wasn't food, nor gold, nor his cuddly monkey. _The what?_ The thought was almost in his head.

+"The map!"
+He cried, turning around with a twirl.
+He shot out like a bullet toward the map room.
+His scoundrel crew followed along at his heels to see if he was right.

+# 10

+_The map is safe, I've got the key.
+The map is safe, I've got the key._ This is what Spears told himself as he hustled down the stairs towards the map room.

+The only key to that chest that carried the map was indeed still around his neck.
+He could feel it swinging back and forth as he ran.

+He burst into the map room.
+Looking at the corner where the chest should be, he let out a groan.

+"She's grabbed the map, chest and all!"

+None of the pirates had thought of that as a possibility.

+"But Captain.
+It's still locked," Golden George said.
+He was most likely right, but no one would steal a chest without an idea about how you would open it.
+Captain Spears knew that much.

+"Blast that Zephyr," Spears sputtered.
+"Let's get to rowing.
+We'll track her down on the island."

+"In the dark?"
+Asked Barnacle Bill, looking a bit sheepish and scared.

+"The dark matters not.
+What does matter is that map," Captain Spears replied.
+"Her with the map means none of the treasure for us, savvy?"

+Captain Spears was thinking about the map, but he was also thinking of the other piece of paper in that stolen chest.
+That letter that he was certainly a fool to keep.
+A fool for reading it, but read it he had.

+There was a chance she would never crack the code, leaving the plan unknown.
+Yes, there was that chance, but knowing that wily Captain Zephyr, it was a pretty small chance indeed.

+Captain Spears needed that letter and that map before everything was ruined.
+He couldn't bear to think of the trouble he'd be in if it was found out he let it all get stolen.
+Just the idea sent shivers down his back.

+# 11

 The row boat skidded into the shallow water near the beach.
 Jumping out into the shallows, Captain Z pulled the little boat up on the shore.
 Her arms were tired and sore from all that rowing.
 She grabbed the chest from the boat and walked up the beach.